uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Direct Entry Program Outline
 I've described here the typical timeline to graduation for someone in the direct entry program.
 Your individual path to your degree may differ slightly from what is described here, but I hope this section gives you a sense of what the expectations are to complete your degree on time.
+The names of the semesters follow UofT conventions.
+Fall is Sep-Dec, Winter is Jan-Apr, and Summer is May-Aug.

 - **First Year**
-	- Fall
+	- Fall Semester
 		- Identify an AST1501Y supervisor and fulfill the requirements outlined in [the following section](#ast1501y-and-ast1500y).
 		- Enrol in one [preparatory or elective course](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/) - see [Courses](#courses) below for more details
 		- [TA](#teaching) AST101H
-	- Winter
+	- Winter Semester
 		- Continue work on AST1501Y project
 		- Enrol in one [preparatory or elective course](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/) - see [Courses](#courses) below for more details
 		- [TA](#teaching) AST201H
-	- Summer
+	- Summer Semester
 		- Identify an AST1500Y supervisor and fulfill the requirements outlined in [the following section](#ast1501y-and-ast1500y).
 - **Second Year**
-	- Fall
+	- Fall Semester
 		- Identify a thesis supervisor and begin work on a thesis project
 		- Enrol in one [preparatory or elective course](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/) - see [Courses](#courses) below for more details
 		- [TA](#teaching) a course
-	- Winter:
+	- Winter Semester:
 		- Continue work on thesis project
 		- Enrol in one [preparatory or elective course](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/) - see [Courses](#courses) below for more details
+		- Complete general qualifying exam
+	- Summer Semester:
+		- Continue work on thesis project
 		-

 ### AST1501Y and AST1500Y